 Inclusions:

+Next, explore Gyeongbokgung Palace, the largest of Seoul’s five grand palaces.
+Time can be spent exploring the palace’s stunning architecture and tranquil gardens.
 During your visit to the palace, you may wish to see The National Folk Museum.
-Located within the palace grounds, the museum contains interesting exhibits about the history of Korean people and their culture.
+Located next to the palace grounds, the museum contains interesting exhibits about the history of Korean people and their culture.

 Overnight in Seoul